2015 IFAF World Championship: Round 1

-France scored 13 seconds into the game, with a 102-yard kickoff return for a touchdown by Anthony Dable, and it was all France from there.
+France scored 13 seconds into the game, with a tournament-record 102-yard kickoff return for a touchdown by Anthony Dablé.
 Quarterback Paul Durand connected with Guillaume Rioux for two touchdowns to put France up 21–0 by the end of the first quarter.
 Durand was 11-of-19 passing for 136 yards with no interceptions, while Rioux hauled in four passes for 58 yards.
 Brazil scored their first ever IFAF tournament points when Rhudson Fonsecsa scored on a run from 2 yards out.
 Brazil tried for two, but was unsuccessful.
 France finished off the scoring with a 53-yard touchdown run by Stephan Yepmo with under a minute left.
-The run gave Yepmo 109 yards on 13 carries for the day.
+He finished with 109 yards on 13 carries.